 Step 2: Mix Cake Batter

 In a large mixing bowl, add the chocolate cake mix, flour, cocoa powder, eggs, oil, water, and vanilla.
-Using a electric hand mixer, mix together the ingredients on low speed for about 1 minute.
+Using an electric hand mixer, mix together the ingredients on low speed for about 1 minute.
 Place the mixer on medium speed and beat for 2 minutes.
 Whisk in the sour cream and mix it in using a spatula until well blended.

 Step 3: Bake Cake

 Pour the batter into equal amounts in each prepared pan.
-Put the pans in the oven and bake according for the cake box directions.
+Put the pans in the oven and bake according to the cake box directions.
 Use a toothpick, inserted in the center comes out clean and the edges of the cake pull away from the pan.
 If the toothpick comes out clean, remove the pans and place them on a wire rack to cool.

 Step 4: Make Chocolate Frosting